ToniTannoury/InterCollab/README.md

 - For persistent storage (database), the app uses the [MongoDB Atlas](https://www.mongodb.com/) package which allows the app to create a custom storage schema and save it to a cloud database.
 MongoDB Atlas is a fully-managed cloud database that handles all the complexity of deploying, managing, and healing your deployments on the cloud service provider of your choice (AWS , Azure, and GCP).
 MongoDB Atlas is the best way to deploy, run, and scale MongoDB in the cloud.

+- InterCollab relies on cutting-edge [WebRTC](https://webrtc.org/) technologies, with a particular focus on [Peer JS](https://peerjs.com/), to enable seamless real-time communication among its users.
+WebRTC is a powerful set of protocols and APIs that facilitates peer-to-peer communication directly within web browsers, allowing for the transmission of video, audio, and screen sharing in real time.